mlsfinance/financial-reporting-engine/README.md

 ### 2. Configure your run

-Edit one of the provided YAML presets in `config/`, or use `config/example.yaml` as a reference — it documents every available option.
+Edit one of the provided YAML presets in `config/`, or use `config/example.yaml` as a reference, it documents every available option.

 **Example: pull data from Yahoo Finance**
 ```yaml